 Below my window the wakening trees, Hacked clean for better bearing, stand defaced Suffering their brute necessities; And how should the flesh not quail, that span for span Is mutilated more?
 In slow distaste I fold my towel with what grace I can, Not young, and not renewable, but man.

 March is a muddy dog Muddy boots, a muddy slog Muddy kitchen, muddy jeans In March we march in mud it seems.

 With arms outstretched, shouting stop Barring all with broom and mop Parents tire of the constant chore, Cleaning foot prints from the floor.

 If muddy March is your downfall, Show you’re not a neanderthal.
-Take off shoes at the door, Don’t track across a nice clean floor!
+Remove your shoes, at the door, Never track across a fresh scrubbed floor!

-And though in March it’s a bother, Grab the dog by the collar.
+And though it’s maybe a bother, Grab the dog by the collar.
 Prevent paw prints on the carpet.
 Wash their feet before they’re on it.